Voting Rights Act of 1965: Impact

+"The Voting Rights Act had an immediate impact.
+By the end of 1965, a quarter of a million new Black voters had been registered, one-third by federal examiners.
+By the end of 1966, only four out of 13 southern states had fewer than 50 percent of African Americans registered to vote."
 After its enactment in 1965, the law immediately decreased racial discrimination in voting.
 The suspension of literacy tests and the assignments of federal examiners and observers allowed for high numbers of racial minorities to register to vote.
 Nearly 250,000 African Americans registered in 1965, one-third of whom were registered by federal examiners.
 In covered jurisdictions, less than one-third (29.3 percent) of the African American population was registered in 1965; by 1967, this number increased to more than half (52.1 percent), and a majority of African American residents became registered to vote in 9 of the 13 Southern states.
+In Alabama, the percentage of adult African Americans registered to vote rose from 19.3 percent in 1964 to 61.3 percent in 1969.
+In Mississippi, the increase in registration was even more dramatic, rising from 6.7 percent of black adults in 1964 to 66.5 percent in 1969.

 Similar increases were seen in the number of African Americans elected to office: between 1965 and 1985, African Americans elected as state legislators in the 11 former Confederate states increased from 3 to 176.
 Nationwide, the number of African American elected officials increased from 1,469 in 1970 to 4,912 in 1980.
 By 2011, the number was approximately 10,500.
 Similarly, registration rates for language minority groups increased after Congress enacted the bilingual election requirements in 1975 and amended them in 1992.
 In 1973, the percent of Hispanics registered to vote was 34.9 percent; by 2006, that amount nearly doubled.
 The number of Asian Americans registered to vote in 1996 increased 58 percent by 2006.